 Other Significant DUI Penalties by State

 Besides a cash fine, most states also impose mandatory jail time, community service, license suspensions, and IIDs.
-Again, the exact DUI penalty you get depends on where you make the offense.
+Again, the exact DUI penalty you get depends on where you commit the offense.
 Some jurisdictions have stricter penalties than others.

 Drunk Driving Penalties – Jail Time